-Maybe you have spent a good portion of your child’s life behind bars and you don’t know how to relate to him.
-There are a number of factors that could be present in your life that affects your ability to bond with your child.
+Maybe you have spent a good portion of your child’s life behind bars, and you don’t know how to relate to him.
+Many factors could be present in your life that affect your ability to bond with your child.

-Even if you are hesitant about seeing your child, it is important that you do.
-These visitation sessions are extremely important when it comes to your being able to maintain your relationship with your child even if you are incarcerated.
+Even if you are hesitant about seeing your child, you must do.
+These visitation sessions are critical when it comes to your being able to maintain your relationship with your child even if you are incarcerated.
 Your child may be worried about your being behind bars.
 He or she may have never had an opportunity to come to visit you before this time.
 Reassuring your child is never a bad thing to do, especially in a time like this.

-Your attorney and/or the CPS caseworker involved in your child’s case should review this website and share information with you regarding what resources are out there for you after you are released from prison.
-You can talk to the caseworker and let him or her know what your work background was so that they are able to help you pinpoint a career area to look into for employment.
+Your attorney and/or the CPS caseworker involved in your child’s case should review this website and share information with you regarding what resources are out there for you after being released from prison.
+You can talk to the caseworker and let him or her know what your work background was so that they can help you pinpoint a career area to look into for employment.

 In today’s world, private employers are more willing than ever to hire people who have spent time in jail or prison.
-It is true that many jobs do not appear willing to hire the formerly incarcerated but that is not true for every single job any longer.
+Indeed, many jobs do not appear willing to hire formerly incarcerated, but that is not true for every single job any longer.
 Just like you did in the CPS case, you need to explore your options and take action rather than sit back and expect good things to happen to you automatically.

 Closing thoughts on handling a CPS case while incarcerated

-Nobody is going to tell you that it is an ideal situation to be involved in a CPS case.
-Nobody is going to tell you that it is ideal for you to be involved in a CPS case while you are incarcerated.
+Nobody will tell you that it is an ideal situation to be involved in a CPS case.
+Nobody will tell you that it is ideal for you to be involved in a CPS case while you are incarcerated.
 Those are two unfortunate situations that you may or may not have had much control over.
-However, if you find yourself in this position there are options available to you to come out on the other side in a good position to make something of your life and of your relationship with your child.
+However, if you find yourself in this position, there are options available to you to come out on the other side in a good position to make something of your life and your relationship with your child.

 Having an attorney to assist you throughout the process is a good idea.
-Even if you are contacted by CPS while you are incarcerated, you can work with your family to find an attorney who can represent you and your interests.
+Even if CPS contacts you while you are incarcerated, you can work with your family to find an attorney who can represent you and your interests.
 Look for an attorney who has not only family law experience but experience working with CPS cases.
-If you can find a family law attorney with CPS experience as well as experience helping folks in jail or prison then you have a head start on the game.
+If you can find a family law attorney with CPS experience as well as experience helping folks in jail or prison, then you have a head start on the game.

-Finally, your CPS caseworker will not have much contact with you (compared to your attorney) but their opinion of you is still important.
-If you are getting out of prison soon and are able to reintroduce yourself into society fairly well it is likely that you will be provided with visitation rights after the CPS case ends.
+Finally, your CPS caseworker will not have much contact with you (compared to your attorney), but their opinion of you is still important.
+If you are getting out of prison soon and can reintroduce yourself into society fairly well, you will likely be provided with visitation rights after the CPS case ends.
 You may even put yourself in a situation where your child could live with you if no better option is available.

-Regardless, you need to take the bull by the horns and work with your attorney and the CPS caseworker to ensure that you are taking the correct steps towards improving the life of your child.
+Regardless, you need to take the bull by the horns and work with your attorney and the CPS caseworker to ensure that you are taking the correct steps towards improving your child's life.
 Reading this blog is a good place to start.